-New business 15.
-(1) The financial institution or listed business shall on initiating a business relationship or transaction with an applicant, obtain relevant identification records of the applicant as follows:
+- 15. (1) The financial institution or listed business shall on initiating a business relationship or transaction with an applicant, obtain relevant documentation on the applicant as follows:

 - (a) full name of the applicant(s);

 - (b) permanent address and proof thereof;

-- (c) date and place of birth;

-- (d) nationality;

-- (e) nature and place of business/occupation where applicable;

-- (f) occupational income where applicable;

-- (g) signature;

-- (It) purpose of the proposed business relationship or transaction and source of funds; and

-- (i) any other information deemed appropriate by the financial institution or listed business.

-(2) A valid passport, national identification card or driver's license shall be proof of identification and shall also be obtained or examined by the financial institution or listed business.

-(3) Where the business relationship involves a foreign customer a reference shall be sought from the foreign customer's bank.

-(4) Where original documents are not available, copies shall be acceptable only where they are certified by identification.

-16. (1) The requirements outlined in regulation 15, with appropriate adaptations, shall apply to a business customer and the financial institution or listed business shall verify the identity of the directors and other officers of a company, partners of a partnership, account signatories, beneficial owners and sole traders by means of documentary evidence.
+- (c) date and place of birth; - (d) nationality; - (e) place of business/occupation where applicable; - (f) occupational income where applicable; - (g) signature; - (h) purpose and intended nature of the proposed business relationship or transaction and source of funds; and - (i) any other information deemed appropriate by the financial institution or listed business. - (2) A valid passport, national identification card or driver's licence shall be proof of identification and shall also be obtained or examined by the financial institution or listed business. - (3) Where the business relationship involves a foreign customer a reference shall be sought from the foreign customer's bank. - (4) Where original documents are not available, copies shall be acceptable only where they are certified by identification. - (5) A financial institution or listed business shall put special customer due diligence policies in place to address the specific concerns associated with non-face-to-face business relationships or transactions. - 16.
+(1) The requirements outlined in regulation 15, with Identity of a appropriate adaptations, shall apply to a business customer and customer. the financial institution or listed business shall verify the identity of the directors and other officers of a company, partners of a partnership, account signatories, beneficial owners and sole traders by means of documentary evidence.

-(2) In addition, the financial institution or listed business shall obtain, to the extent relevant to a proposed business relationship or transaction

-- (a) the Certificate of Incorporation or Certificate of Continuance; - (b) the Articles of Incorporation; - (c) a copy of the by-laws, where applicable;
+- (2) In addition, the financial institution or listed business shall obtain, to the extent relevant to a proposed business relationship or transaction- - (a) the Certificate of Incorporation or Certificate of Continuance: - (b) the Articles of Incorporation; - (c) a copy of the bye-laws, where applicable;